jsenv/core/docs/testing/readme.md

 # How tests are executed?

 Each test file will be executed in his own browser or node.js process.
-It removes almost completely the possibility of having side effects between two test executions.
-A test file creates an infinite loop, write a global variable, the other tests won't be affected.
+No more side effect between tests: A test file may create an infinite loop, write a global variable, the other tests won't be affected.

 jsenv provides several test execution environments, called _runtime_.